OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 ---

 ## Notable Warnings or Predictions

 - International travel shutdown is predicted, possibly in 8 months.
 - Shutdown will not be total or long-lasting.
 - "Wait and see" response to why airports will be shut down.
+- Eventual cosmic catastrophe implied in relation to the “5D city on a hill.”

 ---

 ## Religious and Historical Preservation